NethServer/ns8-docs/mail.rst

     The standard SMTP port 25 is reserved for mail transfers between MTA servers.
 Mail user agents (MUA) must use the submission port.

-If you're looking for web email clients, take a look to:

-- :ref:`roundcube-section`
-- :ref:`webtop-section`